Close Menu

 7. Joss Told Them They Were All Expendable

-Baldwin said Joss impressed on them the show was not called the “Captain Mal Show” or the “Jayne Show.”
-It was Firefly and anything could happen to the characters.
-Baldwin said this convinced him to make his character loveable “quick.”
+Baldwin said Joss impressed on them that the show was not called the “Captain Mal Show” or the “Jayne Show.”
+It was Firefly, and anything could happen to the characters.
+Baldwin said this convinced him to make his character lovable “quick.”
 It led him to wear the beloved goofy hat from Ma Cobb as proudly as he could.

 6. “Out of Gas” Began With Mal Dying